HKS (company): D1 Grand Prix

 In the inaugural D1 Grand Prix drifting series in 2001, the HKS-sponsored Team After Fire Nissan S15 Silvia won the championship, driven by Nobuteru Taniguchi.
 In 2002, the HKS works team officially entered with a S15 Silvia, winning the 2nd round, and finishing as the runner-up for the season championship.
 The team then finished 4th for the 2003 season, after winning the last round.

 The HKS team entered a modified Toyota Altezza entitled the "Racing Performer IS220R" in the 2004 series, won the 4th round and finishing in 2nd place as the championship runner-up.
 The Racing Performer IS220-Z was revealed for the 2006 series.

 After a six-year hiatus, HKS returned to the D1GP in 2012 with the HKS Racing Performer 86 driven by Taniguchi and finished in 10th place.

 The HKS works team continued to compete through 2014, whereafter HKS has chosen to instead sponsor and assist in tuning for other drift teams such as Team Toyo Tires Drift, Fat Five Racing, and Evangelion Racing.
+HKS-sponsored Daigo Saito later won the 2016 D1GP Championship.

 Japanese Grand Touring Championship

-In 2002, HKS entered the Japanese Grand Touring Championship with an HKS Mercedes-Benz CLK in the GT500 class.
+HKS entered the Japanese Grand Touring Championship for the 2002 season with an HKS Mercedes-Benz CLK in the GT500 class, driven by Yudai Igarashi and Koji Yamanishi.